 - Help students understand team dynamics.
 Prior to starting an online discussion group, consider facilitating an activity to help students understand the dynamics of their team and what their own role in the group will be.
 If you have TAs assisting with the online discussion, ensure that they model the kinds of interactions you’re aiming for.

 - Pose good questions.
 A good discussion starts with a good discussion question.
 Avoid questions that read like exam questions.
 Provide students with a debate prompt.
 Ask students to express an opinion and back up their position by applying course concepts.
 Start with an easy discussion topic, then make the questions increasingly challenging and cumulative.
 Focus on higher-order thinking levels like application, analysis, synthesis, and evaluation.
-For further ideas, see Stanford University's Designing Effective Discussion Questions.
+For further ideas, see the article Effective Online Discussion Questions.

 - Provide opportunity for everyone to be heard.
 Encourage reluctant participants and gently rein in dominant participants to make sure everyone has a chance to contribute.
 Foster a warm environment where students feel they are part of a group.
 Encourage them to use each other’s first names and allow social chitchat.